How people analytics drives value across the spectrum of the employee lifecycle.

 - Performance turnover in key jobs

 - Dollars of revenue lost due to position vacancy days

 - New hire failure rate

 Benefits of using people analytics

 There are several opportunities to leverage people analytics across the employee lifecycle.
-We cover this more deeply in The Financial Impact of People Analytics report, but here’s a few examples of how analytics drives value and has an quantitative impact on organizations.
+We cover this more deeply in The Financial Impact of People Analytics report, but here’s a few examples of how analytics drives value and has a quantitative impact on organizations:

 1. Employee retention

 Mitigating turnover is one of the most effective applications of people analytics.
 The impact is most visible when organizations focus on a particular role or set of employees.
 Targeted retention informed by people analytics can significantly reduce employee turnover.

 For example, looking at the aggregate impact of manager turnover reduction, across all our customers with analytics in place for at least two years, they have reduced manager turnover by 17% compared to the market.